Lykaos/LHE-Codec-Image/README.md

 ## How to use

-You will need the numpy module for Python.
+You will need the numpy and PIL modules for Python.
 If you dont have it installed, type *sudo apt-get install python-numpy*.
+If you are using Windows, you can get numpy from this link *http://www.mediafire.com/download/t5d9abkakhi22ye/NUMPY+1.6.1.rar*
+And PIL doesn't work on Windows, so you need to get it here *http://www.pythonware.com/products/pil/#pil117* (32 bits)
+WARNING: Yoy probably need to execute the PIL installer in administrator mode

-Then just write in terminal *python example.py*.
+Then just open example.py with IDLE if you're using Windows or write in terminal *python example.py* if you're using Linux.
 You will need to be in the folder where the example is.